 Besides, a systematic review and meta-analysis published by van de Graaf et al.,2016 (2) have strongly suggested conservative treatment as the best line of action for almost all patients with degenerative knee issues.
 They show benefits on par with arthroscopic surgeries.

-In summary, a more invasive procedure with an increased economic burden can be easily replaced with a non-invasive alternative with almost no economic burden while providing long term benefits and a much better quality of life.
+In summary, a more invasive procedure with an increased economic burden can be easily replaced with a non-invasive alternative with almost no economic burden while providing long-term benefits and a much better quality of life.

 1. Hare, K. B., Lohmander, L. S., Christensen, R., & Roos, E. M. (2013).
-Arthroscopic partial meniscectomy in middle-aged patients with mild or no knee osteoarthritis: a protocol for a double-blind, randomized sham-controlled multi-centre trial.
+Arthroscopic partial meniscectomy in middle-aged patients with mild or no knee osteoarthritis: a protocol for a double-blind, randomized sham-controlled multi-center trial.
 BMC musculoskeletal disorders, 14(1), 71.

 2. van de Graaf, V. A., Wolterbeek, N., Mutsaerts, E. L., Scholtes, V. A., Saris, D. B., de Gast, A., & Poolman, R. W. (2016).
 Arthroscopic partial meniscectomy or conservative treatment for nonobstructive meniscal tears: a systematic review and meta-analysis of randomized controlled trials.
 Arthroscopy: The Journal of Arthroscopic & Related Surgery, 32(9), 1855-1865.